 If you’re getting ready to sell your children’s clothes, it’s time to dive into the world of online shipping.
 Purchasing postage through PayPal and USPS.com can save you both time and money.
 When shipping, PayPal shipping should always be your first choice.
-Packages under 13 oz can be sent First Class.
+Packages under 16 oz can be sent First Class.
 It’s very important to know that a shipping weight is always rounded up.
-So if your package is 13.1 oz, it has to be sent Priority Mail.
+So if your package is 16.1 oz, it has to be sent Priority Mail.
 First Class Rates now vary by distance, there is more info about that here.
 When mailing from the Post Office, only packages up to 13 oz are accepted for First Class, you also may be charged additionally for tracking.
 While there is an upfront investment to ship from home, it quickly pays for itself in the saving.
 When shipping priority, you should also consider using Pirate Ship as they often offer much lower rates, particularly on smaller, heavier packages.
 There is more info about Pirate Ship here.

 Online shipping is not difficult, but it does take some getting used to.
 First, you will need some supplies.
 Amazon is a great source for reasonably priced shipping supplies.
 You can always go to Staples, but you will find that their supplies are significantly more expensive than buying ahead at Amazon.

 Polymailers: These are plastic mailers that are used to package your shipment.
 They are about $8/100, so extremely inexpensive compared to manila envelopes, they also hold up much better than paper when packaging clothing.
 The mailers that you receive can vary in quality.
-Lately I have been using these colored mailers because they are sturdier than recent orders I have made of the white mailers.
+Lately, I have been using these patterned mailers because they are sturdier than recent orders I have made of the white mailers.